Why choose ToyotaPartsDeal

 A: To remove the heater core, start by disconnecting the negative cable from the battery and draining the cooling system.
 Then, in the engine compartment, disconnect the heater hoses where they enter the firewall below the heater valve.
 Next, pull back the carpeting from the driver's side of the console area and remove the two clips and heater protector plate.
 Finally, remove the three screws and clamps and disconnect the heater pipes.
 To install the new heater core, pull it out of the heater/air conditioning unit and use new O-rings to seal the heater core pipes.
 Then, refill the cooling system, reconnect the battery, and run the engine, checking for leaks and proper system operation.

-• Q: What is the knock control system and how do you check and replace a knock sensor on Toyota Solara and 1997 through 2001 Toyota Avalon?
+• Q: What is the knock control system and how do you check and replace a knock sensor on 1997 through 2001 Toyota Solara?

 A: The knock control system is designed to reduce spark knock by detecting abnormal engine vibration through a knock sensor, which produces a voltage output that is monitored by the PCM.
 The system retards ignition timing until the detonation ceases, allowing for optimal spark advance and improved driveability.
 To check a knock sensor, disconnect the electrical connector and use an ohmmeter to check for continuity between the knock sensor terminal and the body of the sensor.
 If continuity exists, replace the sensor.
 To replace the knock sensor, disconnect the battery cable, drain the cooling system, remove the intake manifold on V6 models, disconnect the electrical connector, and remove the sensor.
 When installing a new or reused sensor, ensure it is securely tightened (approximately 30 ft-lbs) and the threads are coated with thread sealant as necessary.
 Refill the cooling system and check for leaks.